Mrs Dalloway: Adaptations

+Twin Nigerian film directors Arie and Chuko Esiri co-directed Clarissa, starring Sophie Okonedo, David Oyelowo, Ayo Edebiri, Nikki Amuka-Bird, India Amarteifio and Toheeb Jimoh.
+The film is a modern-day reimagining of the novel, set in Lagos.
+It was announced that the film was acquired by Neon for worldwide distribution rights and will have its world premiere at the Directors' Fortnight section of the 2026 Cannes Film Festival.

 Other appearances

 Mrs Dalloway also appears in Virginia Woolf's first novel, The Voyage Out, as well as five of her short stories, in which the character hosts dinner parties to which the main subject of the narrative is invited: